noi-techpark/documentation/FLIGHTRULES.md

 Finally, we no longer need the test database `__bdptest`, hence we can drop it:

     psql -U postgres -h localhost -p 5432 -c "DROP DATABASE __bdptest;"

+## GitHub

+### I want to create a repository

+Create a new GitHub repository (private or public).

+Create a `Jenkinsfile-CI` in the repository and specify the build steps.

+Create a new Jenkins pipeline at [https://ci.opendatahub.bz.it](https://ci.opendatahub.bz.it)

+- Type: **Multibranch Pipeline**
+- Branch Sources: **GitHub**
+    - Attention: For **Discover pull requests from forks** the trust part must be set to **From users with Admin or Write permission** to only allow users with Admin or Write permissions to modify the Jenkinsfile
+- Build Configuration: Reference the Jenkinsfile with the continuous integration build steps
+- Properties: Enable **Enable project-based security** and set the following permissions

+### I want to give access to a public repository

+Provide authenticated users access to the Continuous Integration Jenkins Server:

+- Configure the Jenkins Pipeline for the repository at [https://ci.opendatahub.bz.it](https://ci.opendatahub.bz.it)
+- Add **Read (Job)** permissions to authenticated users under Properties (project-based security)

+### I want to give access to a private repository

+Provide the contributor access to the GitHub repository:

+- Add the contributor with **read** permissions to the GitHub private repository.

+Provide the contributor access to the Continuous Integration Jenkins Server:

+- Configure the Jenkins Pipeline for the repository at [https://ci.opendatahub.bz.it](https://ci.opendatahub.bz.it)
+- Add the contributors GitHub username under Properties (project-based security) and give him **Read (Job)** permissions

 ## Pimcore